bencline1/Allpix_GaAs/doc/usermanual/framework-geometry-detectors.md

     rotation around the initial $Y$ axis, and finally a rotation of around the initial $X$ axis.

+    !!! note:
         All supported rotations are extrinsic active rotations, i.e. the vector itself is rotated, not the coordinate system.
 All angles in     configuration files should be specified in the order they will be applied.

 -   A `type` parameter describing the detector model, for example `timepix` or `mimosa26`.
 These models define the geometry and